Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/emberjs.md

 #### Create your project

 Start by creating a new Ember.js project if you don't have one set up already.
-The most common approach is to use<!-- --> [Ember CLI](https://guides.emberjs.com/release/getting-started/quick-start/#toc_create-a-new-application).
+The most common approach is to use [Ember CLI](https://guides.emberjs.com/release/getting-started/quick-start/#toc_create-a-new-application).

 Terminal